brunogomes01/brunogomes01/README.md

 I hold a specialization in Data Science and Artificial Intelligence, which allows me to combine cloud computing, infrastructure services, and data analytics to deliver practical, measurable optimizations in resources, performance, and cost.

-💼 Current Role — Cloud Infrastructure Analyst (FinOps-focused)
+💼 Current Role — Cloud Infrastructure Analyst

 Currently, my scope involves technical, operational and analytical responsibilities, including: